jaredhanson/passport-openidconnect/README.md

           ], function(err) {
             if (err) { return cb(err); }
             var user = {
-              id: id.toString(),
+              id: id,
               name: profile.displayName
             };
             return cb(null, user);
           });
         });
       } else {
-        // The account at the OpenID Provider has previously logged in to the
+        // The account at the OpenID Provider (OP) has previously logged in to
-        // app.
-Get the user account associated with the account at the OP and
+        // the app.
+Get the user account associated with the account at the OP
-        // log the user in.
+        // and log the user in.
         db.get('SELECT * FROM users WHERE id = ?', [ cred.user_id ], function(err, user) {
           if (err) { return cb(err); }
           if (!user) { return cb(null, false); }